rnarian/catapult/README.md

 # catapult

 Starting point for new web projects...

-**catapult** comes with a Gruntfile.js, preconfigured to minify images, concat and uglify js, compile scss.
-It also runs grunticon on svg icons and browser_sync if you're testing on multiple devices.
+**catapult** comes with a gulpfile.js, preconfigured to minify images, concat and uglify js, compile scss.
+It also runs gulpicon on svg icons.

 ---